 Get a comprehensive medical check

 While some life insurance plans can be taken out without a medical, these often aren’t the cheapest ones.
 If you really want to make great savings and find the cheapest plan possible, consider getting a comprehensive medical and get a report written attesting to your health.
 Insurers like to see this sort of evidence and if you’re healthy, it should lead to a much cheaper deal.

 Shop around for the best deal

 There are a few other ways to try and get the best deal on your insurance policy.
 While a medical is important, so is shopping around.
 After all, it’s a competitive market.
 That means you can try one of many comparison sites for recommendations, or check reviews online.
-One of the comparison sites you can save on your life insurance is with Money Expert, we’ve found their site really intuitive.

 Some insurers aren’t available on comparison sites, so you might want to do some additional research.
 While there’s tons of help online, there’s nothing stopping you popping into a local insurer and seeing if they can compete.
 Some people prefer to work with a local firm that they can trust and have known for years.